Assessment

 During the Spring term, parents are invited to attend a 1:1 progress meeting to discuss their child’s progress since the start of the year, see their child’s work and agree targets until the end of the year.
 During the Summer term, parents receive a written report, summarising their child’s performance over the whole year.
 This report will include end of year teacher assessment judgements, relating to the National Curriculum descriptors.

-Parents of pupils in Years 2 and 6 also receive a summary of the National Curriculum their child has attained in their end of Key Stage assessments and tests.
+Parents of pupils in Year 6 also receive a summary of the National Curriculum their child has attained in their end of Key Stage assessments and tests.
 Parents of children in Reception are also provided with a summary of their child’s achievement against the Early Learning Goals.

 Parents are invited to discuss with the teacher their child’s end of year report towards the end of the Summer term.
 Additional meetings can be arranged by prior appointment with the relevant staff if parents have any concerns they wish to discuss.